 Patients should not feel any pain while sedated.
 Dental sedation aims to give patients a pain-free and comfortable dental experience.

 We recommend rest for the day after having sedation at the dental office.
 If prescribed medicine, patients should take it on time and on a schedule.
 Patients should also drink water and eat foods that they are comfortable chewing.

 How long does it take for sedation dentistry to wear off?

-The full effects of dental sedation should definitely wear off after 24 hours.
-You may start to feel the effects wear off after 6-8 hours, but we recommend waiting for 24 to ensure any sedation has left your system.
+The full effects of dental sedation should wear off after 24 hours.
+You may feel the effects wear off after 6-8 hours, but we recommend waiting for 24 hours to ensure any sedation has left your system.